Official Programme for the Charitabl. Impact Stage at SXSW Sydney 2025

 12:30 - 1:00 — Power, Privilege and Philanthropy +

-Featuring: Mat Tinkler (Save The Children), Kristy Muir (Paul Ramsay Foundation), Logan Whitaker (Cotton On Foundation), James Kozina (Charitabl.)
+Featuring: Trudi Mitchell (Australia for UNHCR), Kristy Muir (Paul Ramsay Foundation), Logan Whitaker (Cotton On Foundation), Mike Gore (Charitabl.)

 This session unpacks the intersection of wealth, privilege, and philanthropy - challenging traditional models of giving and asking whether philanthropy is truly about impact or reinforcing existing power structures.